OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/nodejs/README.md

 # Online meeting subscription

-This is a sample application which demonstrates use of online meeting subscription that will post notifications when user joined/left and when meeting start/end.
+This sample application illustrates the integration of online meeting subscriptions in Microsoft Teams, providing real-time notifications in chat for events like user joins, leaves, and meeting start/end.
+Developed in Node.js, the application features bot interactions, adaptive cards, and utilizes the Microsoft Graph API, along with a detailed setup guide involving Azure Bot Service and self-signed certificates for secure communications

 ## Included Features
 * Bots